ideoforms/AbletonOSC/README.md

 # Usage

 AbletonOSC listens for OSC messages on port **11000**, and sends replies on port **11001**.
 Replies will be sent to the same IP as the originating message.
+When querying properties, OSC wildcard patterns can be used; for example, `/live/clip/get/* 0 0` will query all the properties of track 0, clip 0.

 ## Application API